 A woman at her toilette was a popular theme among Dutch genre painters in the 1650s and 1660s.
 A likely iconographic prototype for Vermeer's work is the Young Woman before a Mirror (c.
 1662) by Frans van Mieris.
-However, Vermeer seems to have purged his composition of he explicit sensuality and extravagant color scheme present in Van Mieris' version.
+However, Vermeer seems to have purged his composition of explicit sensuality and extravagant color scheme present in Van Mieris' version.

-Arthur K. Wheelock Jr. pointed out that in the present work the artist "minimized the apparent physical activity of the figure, portraying her at the moment she has the ribbons pulled taut.
+Arthur K. Wheelock Jr. pointed out that in the present work the artist "minimized the apparent physical activity of the figure, portraying her at the moment she has the ribbons pulled tautly.
 Her thoughts may be inward, but they are expressed through her gaze, which reaches across the white wall of the room to the mirror next to the window.
 The whole space between her and the side wall of the room thus becomes activated with her presence.
 It is a subtle yet daring composition, one that succeeds because of Vermeer's acute sensitivity to the placement of objects and to the importance of spaces between these objects."

 According to Arthur K. Wheelock Jr., the "map, representing the physical world, and the musical instrument, referring to sensual love, would have given a context for interpreting the mirror and the pearls negatively rather than positively.
 Indeed, the sensual, earthy connotations are similar to those associated with 'Vrouw Wereld.'
 The Vrouw Wereld (the Lady World) was a well-known allegorical figure dating back to medieval times who personifies worldly pleasures and transience."
 By removing the map and musical instrument, Wheelock proposes that Vermeer transformed the image into a poetic statement, evoking the ideals of purity and truth.